 If the toddler seems to be urinating less liquid than usual – this could be a sign of dehydration

-If he appears to be drowsy or is acting ‘different,’ for example, not playing or eating
+If they appear to be drowsy or is acting ‘different,’ for example, not playing or eating

 If the child is vomiting, has diarrhea, a strong headache, no sweating, a sore neck, or any other symptoms that are highly uncommon in fevers